LisaZiegler/NASA_IDS_LIS_Project/ICM /README.md

 ![](./../github-figures/GCReW_Wheeler_Comparison.pptx-3.jpg)
 ![](./../github-figures/GCReW_Wheeler_Comparison.pptx.jpg)

-## Information About the Data Used to Force the Open and River Boundaries for Both the Housatonic Model
+## Information About the Data Used to Force the Open and River Boundaries for the Housatonic Model

 ## River Boundary
 *creating these forcings refer to **CreatingINPUTS_readme.md** for more detail*